pranaymethuku/models/research/object_detection/TRAINING_GUIDE.md

-# TOR Tutorial for Model Training and Inference
+# TOR Guide for Model Training and Inference

 **Platform**: Linux (tested on CentOS 7 and Ubuntu 18.04)